 My name is Nathan Mutanda Chukueke.
-I was born in Manhattan, New York.
+I was born in Manhattan, New York in 1959.
 We started this site in 2000 using directnic.com.
 The concept of social alchemy is ancient.
 We can find it in the threads of history.
 Its general idea is that living things change and hopefully grow better when their existence in social environments that are nurturing by design, but not manipulating and abusive toward one social needs.

 We should mention that I am not a scientist or scholar.
 My background professionally, culturally, or nationally has influenced my interpretation of the concept of social alchemy, although it not a science based one.

 While I came up with the term on my own, others have done the same before me and I’ve seen afterwards .
 Again, in my case what influenced concept coming together was the fact my experiences and associations.

 My mother Pearlease Alston was a psychiatric social work supervisor in New York City.
 She exposed me to the New York City world of social welfare, the NAACP and civil rights movement growing up in Brooklyn.

 Being fortunate enough to have grown up in New York City, I have studied classical Chinese and Japanese martial arts over the decades.
 In America and Asia I have explored Taoism and Buddhism, as they relate mind, body and culture.
 Some of the oldest yoga organization in America exists in New York City, and I have benefited from experiences with them.
 The resources of these groups have improved my knowledge of Hindu Hatha and Jnana yoga.
 It has useful to learn how they have influenced esoteric western organic metaphysics and theoretical social structures.

 Then my own experiences of world travel, decades of associations with New York and Hong Hong arts and writing scenes have influenced my perceptions.
-Then those I have gnostic and Christian group I’ve associated with have also affected how I see the world.
+Then those I have Gnostic and Christian group I’ve associated with have also affected how I see the world.
 In some ways, we could say, I am a product of a type of Invisible college, as if such things really existed.